trelau/AFEM/README.md

 the conda package manager:

     conda install numpy scipy

+A minimal graphical user interface requires the PySide package which can be installed by:

+    conda install -c conda-forge pyside=1.2.4

 # Installing AFEM
 Be sure to activate the designed AFEM environment before installation.